 - Accessible anytime, from anywhere – as long as you have an internet connection you can connect to your cloud-based accounting system

 - Available on multiple devices – the anytime, anywhere rule also feeds into the ability to use the software on multiple devices.
 Whether that’s desktop, mobile, tablet or laptop

 - Real-time data – traditionally, you have to wait until Month End to be able to do any meaningful reporting.
 With cloud-based systems, as information is entered it can be pulled straight back out by means of dashboards & reports

 - Effortless updates – there is no install of updates, and often no charge.
 At least once a quarter you can expect updates to be pushed to your system.
 Similar to iOS updating on your iPhone!

 - No need to install software – the whole concept of a cloud-based solution eradicates the need for installs

 In the terrible event of your hard drive/laptop/server being damaged, you may struggle to restore your data.
 By storing your data on the cloud, nothing is lost as all of your data is stored online safely.

 What are my options?

-Sage have been at the forefront of the cloud accounting world, rolling out Sage Financials as their flagship product.
+Sage has been at the forefront of the cloud accounting world, rolling out Sage Financials as their flagship product.
 Sage Business Cloud Financials is an accounting solution built on the Salesforce Platform.
-Salesforce is the worlds number one cloud based CRM platform.
+Salesforce is the world’s number one cloud-based CRM platform.
 The drivers of Sage Financials are to enable your team to work as efficiently as possible by automating your processes.
 This means Sage Financials has been designed to work seamlessly, effortlessly and in the most flexible way possible.

-Whatever your reasons for choosing cloud, its time to take the plunge!
-If you are interested in finding out about Sage Financials or how your business could benefit from a move to the cloud get in touch with the a member of the team!
+Whatever your reasons for choosing the Cloud, its time to take the plunge!
+If you are interested in finding out about Sage Financials or how your business could benefit from a move to the cloud get in touch with a member of the team!